fabmax/pubsub/README.md

 Nodes register channels and publish messages in these channels.
 All nodes registered to a particular channel receive the messages published in it.

+##Features:
+* Clients automatically recover from server connection loss
+* Two message de-/serialization codecs:
+  * Google protocol buffers based for fast and bandwith efficient message serialization
+  * JSON for easy debugging
+* Messages can have an arbitrary number of data arguments
+* Message can be directly mapped to handler methods using annotations, enabling some sort of RPC operation

 ##Hello world example:
 ```java
 // create a server and a client node